 AboutPhD Candidate and Tutor in English literature at Flinders University, South Australia.

-My doctorate research examines the image of the daimon in William Blake’s epic poem Jerusalem: The Emanation of the Giant Albion from a literary-humanistic perspective.
-My broader research interests include Romanticism; eighteenth-century literature, art, and philosophy (German and English); literary humanism; poetry; and the philosophy of literature.
-I am particularly interested in literature that engages with concepts of the imagination and reality, and their interaction in relation to ideas of genius, creativity, human potential, and cultural development.
+My doctorate research articulates a new, pluralistic, inquisitive literary humanism for the twenty-first century through a study of the daimon in William Blake’s epic poem Jerusalem: The Emanation of the Giant Albion.
+My broader research interests include Romanticism; eighteenth-century English and German literature, art, and philosophy; literary humanism; poetry; the philosophy of literature; and the links between cognitive science and literature.
+I am particularly interested in how literature engages with concepts of the imagination and reality, and their interaction, in relation to ideas of genius, creativity, human potential, and cultural development.

 EducationPhD Candidate, English Literature (Flinders University) (in progress)

 BA(Hons), First Class Honours, Art History (Charles Sturt University/Griffith University)